ppy/osu-wiki/news/2018/2018-12-29-the-qat-gazette-december-2018.md

 ### Beatmap Nominator Retirements

 With the prospect of new Nominator applications to hopefully be announced soon, we must also take a moment to acknowledge the lasting contributions of those who have since moved on.
-Please show your appreciation for [hikiko-](https://osu.ppy.sh/users/6512678), [Wishkey](https://osu.ppy.sh/users/1101704) and [Yauxo](https://osu.ppy.sh/users/898306) – may their future endeavours be as prosperous as their time in osu!.
+Please show your appreciation for ::hikiko-::{ user-id=6512678 }, [Wishkey](https://osu.ppy.sh/users/1101704) and ::Yauxo::{ user-id=898306 } – may their future endeavours be as prosperous as their time in osu!.

 ## Within the Quality Assurance Team

 As mentioned previously, unprecedented levels of change could be just over the horizon for the Quality Assurance Team, so the final days of 2018 bring both apprehension and excitement in equal measure.
 There's undeniably a lot to take in over the following few paragraphs, but if you want to witness (or even better, participate in!) the next stage of osu! mapping evolution, it'll be well worth the read!

-Before we get stuck in however, please give a show of appreciation for current Quality Assurance Team Leader [Mao](https://osu.ppy.sh/users/2204515), who joined an elite club recently in racking up an incredible *four years of service* in the team.
+Before we get stuck in however, please give a show of appreciation for current Quality Assurance Team Leader ::Mao::{ user-id=2204515 }, who joined an elite club recently in racking up an incredible *four years of service* in the team.
 We sincerely hope Mao continues to retain his boundless enthusiasm as he prepares to lead the QAT through the coming change.

 ### Proposed changes to the QAT

 As mentioned several times in this article already, significant changes could be just on the horizon for the Quality Assurance Team, which may drastically change how we operate in the future.
 You can find more details on this announcement and the reasons for it in the Development forum, where [discussions towards multiple osu!team and community proposals](https://osu.ppy.sh/community/forums/topics/842601) are currently taking place.

-The first of these changes has been one of leadership, with [-Mo-](https://osu.ppy.sh/users/2202163) replacing myself as QAT Leader, alongside the continuing [Mao](https://osu.ppy.sh/users/2204515).
+The first of these changes has been one of leadership, with ::-Mo-::{ user-id=2202163 } replacing myself as QAT Leader, alongside the continuing ::Mao::{ user-id=2204515 }.
 Whilst I have thoroughly enjoyed my time at the head of the QAT, my free time available for osu! has been reduced considerably over the past few months, and I no longer feel I can properly fulfil the expectations of my role, or the community who elected me to it.
 On a positive note, new faces provide the potential for new direction, so please support -Mo- warmly as he settles into the challenge of management!

 One key aspect of these changes is that the base proposal was intentionally "vague", in an effort to encourage community discussion and the generation of fresh ideas.
 When it comes to shaping the future of the osu! mapping and modding scene, there's perhaps never been a better time than right now to make your voice heard!
 If you feel you have a great idea, or the drive to help others realise theirs, head on over to the above-mentioned proposals and get discussing!